lrcouto/MiniRT/README.md

 Run MiniRT with a .rt file as an argument.
 You can use one of the examples located in the scenes folder, or <a href='scenes/README.md'>write your own</a>.
 If you wish to save your render as a bitmap file, add *--save* after the file name.

+If your scene contains multiple cameras, use the spacebar to iterate through them on your rendered scene.

 You can use *SANITIZE_L=true* or *SANITIZE_A=true* with make to compile the program with the *-fsanitize=leak* and *-fsanitize=address* flags respectively.

 # Render Examples